roynick365/fix-my-ui/README.md

 ## API keys

 The tool runs directly in the browser using your own API key.
-Keys are held in browser memory only — never stored, never sent anywhere except to the provider you choose.
+Keys are held in browser memory only and never stored, never sent anywhere except to the provider you choose.

 | Provider | Free tier | Get key |
 |----------|-----------|---------|